Quickbase Tips

 Don’t get stuck on problems that don’t matter

-Always remember that perfect is the enemy of great.
-Sometimes you won't be able to solve a problem exactly the way you want to on your first go.
-Publish something that will work for 80% of your users and come back to it later with a fresh set of eyes.
-Or better yet, reach out for help.
-Quickbase Community is a great place to find others who have been in your position before, or perhaps somebody that you can help.
-If you're really stuck and need a hand right away, reach out to us for expert level support.
+Always remember: perfect is the enemy of great.
+Sometimes you won’t be able to solve a problem exactly the way you want to on your first try.
+Publish something that works for 80% of your users, and revisit it later with fresh eyes.